 Rob McLin, President and CEO of Good Samaritan, said Good Samaritan employees

-for the children.
-Because of their generosity, 170 children will have
+of their generosity, many children will have a wonderful Christmas morning.”

 For the Giving Tree, each of the grade schools provide the hospital with

-information on at least 25 children who may need a little extra this Christmas.
+information on 20-25 children who may need a little extra this Christmas.